Domar95/ProductRatingWeb/README.md

 Once you clicked on a "Go to the Product" button, you will be able to update its information or delete the product.

 NOTE: This option is available only to the owner of the item while logged in.

-### Add products

-Once you are registered, you can add a product by clicking "New Product".
-You will be asked to fill a form.
-It is recommended to add a picture for easy recognizion of a product.